Resume Tips

 9. Well Placed: The section is positioned strategically based on your experience level (after Work Experience for most).

-10. Error Free: All links work, and text is free of typos and grammatical errors.
+10. Error Free: All links work, and the text is free of typos and grammatical errors.